 I want no part in any feminism that takes "We know what's best for you" as its starting point.

 Despite the considerable gains made by sex-positive feminists in recent years, we've seen neo-prudery pop up in last week's attempt to criminalize aspects of prostitution in the UK, despite protests by many sex workers and former sex workers.
 And then there's the "Ban this sick filth!" campaign against lads mags.
 And porn.
 Porn!
 Yeah, good luck with that.
 Just close down the entire internet while you're at it.
 It didn't work in the 80s when radical feminists tried to ban adult men and women from enjoying BDSM and it won't work now.

 The fact is that you can't stop people from doing what they want to do.
 I'm sick of ladies-what-lunch, with no worldly life experience to speak of or draw from, judging women who are different to them.
 You're not better, you're just different.

 Much evil has been done in the name of protecting women's innocence.
 The obsession to protect white women's purity was one of the key factors in America's shameful history of lynching black men.
-And the idea that women need to be shielded from sexualisation has kept us marginalised for millennia – locked up and shamed if we dared to step outside society's narrow view of just how, when and why a woman might be allowed to be sexual.
+And the idea that women need to be shielded from sexualization has kept us marginalized for millennia—locked up and shamed if we dared to step outside society's narrow view of just how, when, and why a woman might be allowed to be sexual.
 Moreover, it turned sex into something that men do to women against their will, ignoring the ravenous desire pumping through red-blooded women's veins.

 I've heard it said that the woman who wears heels and short skirts, who has breast implants and long hair, is just as repressed as the long-skirted, corseted women of yesteryear.
 But Victorian foremothers were never allowed to show their ankles.
 Today, showing your tits is a choice.
 No one walks around with them out all the time, so when we do show 'em off, save your tears, please.